ucll-programming/course-material/exercises/lists/explanation-introduction.en.md

 # Introduction

 Tuples are *immutable*: once created, they cannot be changed: we cannot remove, add or overwrite elements.
-This immutability can be a strength, but is other cases it can be quite an impediment.
+This immutability can be a strength, but in other cases it can be quite an impediment.

 *Lists* are very much like tuples, except they can be modified.